jvbenavi/k6wlr.com/content/pages/resume.md

 In July of 2013, I became the Engineering Manager for the for the International Space Station SPHERES National Laboratory.
 This management position involved leading a team of five engineers responsible for maintaining the SPHERES Facility.

-### IHMC, Research Engineer, Nov 2014 – Jun.
-2015, Mountain View, CA

-I became a NASA Ames IPA.
+I became a NASA Ames IPA in Nov.
+2014.
 My responsibilities were as follows:

 - Provided engineering leadership for the NASA ISS SPHERES Facility
 - Formulated agency-wide initiatives (including defining requirements) for small-satellites and/or robotic free-flyer missions